-What Causes Diabulimia?
+What Causes Diabulimia (ED-DMT1)?

 Like all eating disorders, the cause of diabulimia, an eating disorder associated with type 1 diabetes, is an interplay of genetic, biological, psychological and sociocultural factors.

 It is necessary for people with type 1 diabetes to focus on food and dietary restraint to some degree, including carbohydrate counting and meal planning.
 Some may become overly focused on this or be predisposed to perfectionism — another risk factor for eating disorders.

 This change can be physically and emotionally uncomfortable and, despite the obvious dangers, some people believe that insulin manipulation will be an easy and effective weight loss method.
 However, manipulating insulin is dangerous and has real health consequences.

 Unfortunately, feelings of depression and anxiety commonly affect people with chronic medical conditions like type 1 diabetes.
 Depression and anxiety also commonly occur for individuals that develop eating disorders.

 There is hope for a full and lasting recovery from diabulimia with the right care.
 Please call us at 877-825-8584 to speak confidentially with a Masters-level clinician at one of our nationwide eating disorder treatment centers.
 The call is free.